eabg/django-ftp-deploy/docs/usage.rst

 Using the django-ftp-deploy module

-.. note:: For full functionality you need to have *FTP Deploy Server* installed in your project.
-For further informations visit :ref:`installation <installation>` section
+.. note:: For full functionality you need to have *FTP Deploy Server* installed in your project, otherwise you can manage your deploys in admin page.
+For further informations visit :ref:`installation <installation>` section.

 .. important:: It's important to always use **non fast forward** git merge to your deploy branch!
 Otherwise POST Hook has no information about commits included in merge.